dotnet/templating/docs/Exit-Codes.md

 Reserved for future use.

-[File a bug](https://github.com/dotnet/templating/issues/new) if you encounter any of this exit codes.
+[File a bug](https://github.com/dotnet/templating/issues/new?title=Unexpected%20Exit%20Code) if you encounter any of these exit codes.

 <BR/>